joeunyook/TMI_Reddit_Content_moderation/Week7(Nov25)/hyperparameter_tuning_with_docker/README.md

 Install TensorFlow in your JupyterLab terminal: pip install tensorflow

-4. Set Up Docker and Build Docker Image
-Run the following commands one by one in the JupyterLab terminal:
+4. Build Docker Image by running the following commands one by one in the JupyterLab terminal:

     touch Dockerfile